Web browsers aren’t known to be privacy-centric. However, things are pretty different with Firefox, and for good.

 - Within that, click on the Data Collection and Use feature.
 Finally, untick the Allow Firefox to send technical and interaction data to the Mozilla option.

-This is one department where Firefox stands toe to toe with the offering from Silicon Valley giants (aka Chrome).
-All the common, popular, and important extensions that you have used in other browsers are available for Firefox as well.
+This is one department where Mozilla Firefox stands toe to toe with the offering from Silicon Valley giants (aka Chrome).
+All the common, popular, and essential extensions you have used in other browsers are also available for Mozilla Firefox.

-Right from Alerts, Downloads, Blogging, Bookmarks, Download Management to social, tabs, and security, there is a whole lot to check out.
+From Alerts, Downloads, Blogging, Bookmarks, and Download Management to social, tabs, and security, there is much to check out.

-If you want to make Firefox tailor-made as per your needs and requirements, then there is a handy way to do so.
+If you want to make Firefox tailor-made per your needs and requirements, there is a handy way.
 Launch the browser and select the Add-ons manager options.
-Now from the left-hand menu bar, you can have full control over all the extensions, tons of preloaded and user-generated themes, and all the plugins as well.
+Now from the left-hand menu bar, you can have complete control over all the extensions, tons of preloaded and user-generated themes, and all the plugins.

 There is also a Recommendations tab that will ease you out in personalizing the browser.
 Furthermore, you could also rearrange all the settings and options.
 This could be done by clicking on the hamburger menu and selecting the Customize option.
 Then drag and drop all the options to your preferred locations.

-All in all, we could say that there are some serious level customizations available at hand, as far as Firefox is concerned.
+All in all, we could say that some deep-level customizations are available, as far as Mozilla Firefox is concerned.

-But each browser has some caveats as well, as Firefox is no different.
-Although it does an excellent job of protecting your online privacy, it takes a backseat in other features.
+But each browser has some demerits as well; Firefox is no different.
+Although it does an excellent job protecting your online privacy, it takes a backseat to other features.

-Although there isn’t any considerable reduction in the number of non-privacy related features, it is enough to leave a handful of you disappointed, especially if you have used the Chrome browser before.
-The plethora of options that we have listed in Chrome could not make its way over to Firefox.
+Although there isn’t any reduction in non-privacy-related features, it is enough to disappoint a handful of you, mainly if you have used the Chrome browser before.

-Though the usual UI tweaks, and support of tons of extensions all but covers it up for its lacking in other departments.
+Though the usual UI tweaks and support of tons of extensions all cover it up for its lacking in other departments.
 But if you are a privacy freak and keep online privacy on top of your bucket list, then let’s admit it, a simple trade-off for “better privacy” in exchange for “better features” is doable.